The Team

 Dr. Ali M. Bramson, Principal Investigator/Assistant Professor

 Ali has a BS in physics and astronomy-physics with a certificate in computer science from the University of Wisconsin-Madison.
 Go Badgers!
-She received her MS and PhD in planetary sciences with a minor in geosciences from the Lunar and Planetary Laboratory at the University of Arizona.
+She received her MS and PhD in planetary sciences with a minor in geosciences from the University of Arizona.
 Bear down!
 She enjoys being back in the Big Ten as an assistant professor at Purdue University.
 Boiler up!Ali's Curriculum Vitae (CV)

 Santa Lucía Pérez Cortés, Graduate Student

 Santa Lucía Pérez Cortés received her BS in Geology from the University of Puerto Rico-Mayaguez Campus in June 2022.
-During her undergraduate studies, she worked on research related to eolian geomorphology looking at scouring pits in the Medusa Fossae Formation and depressions across North Polar dunes on Mars.
-Currently, Santa is focused on studying the formation of landslides on different planetary bodies across the Solar System.
-She enjoys hiking, reading, and (whenever she gets the chance to go back home) warm weather.
+During her undergraduate studies, she worked on research related to eolian geomorphology on Mars.
+Currently, Santa is focused on studying features related to mass wasting, impact ejecta, and tectonics on planetary bodies across the Solar System.
+She enjoys hiking, reading, and warm weather.

 Sam Harris, Graduate Student